CoryParsnipson/indie-engineer/src/routes/blog/22-02-24-im-going-on-a-work-diet.md

       {item: "RPi game console", hours: 0, status: "paused"}, ]
   ]} />

-[Need an infographic that annotates the different layers of the chart.
-Top -> "passion project (high initial setup, possibilty for passive "royalties"), Middle -> "Passive zone" top level is "skilled passive streams" lower level is "side hustles", Bottom -> survival jobs (mix of passive and non-passive)]

 I've annotated the Work Diet chart above to illustrate what categories of jobs go into each level and what I'm expecting in terms of "royalties" from each level.
 While most of what I'm saying is flexible and allows one to mix and match, the taxonomy here is quite important.
 I'm counting on passive income from the middle jobs to cover most of my living expenses.
 And yes, that is a *huge* assumption I'm making here.
 I hope to test this hypothesis out on the blog.
 If I can do this, it should free up my time to work on the top level items.
 More importantly, this should give me some cushion and breathing room to just relax and enjoy life.